Snapshot

 Parking is at the National Portrait Gallery set down area off King Edward Terrace.

-Students are advised to leave bags and personal items on coaches, to assist efficient movement through the Court’s security screening.
+Students are advised to leave bags, water bottles and personal items on coaches, to assist efficient movement through the Court’s security screening.

 Students may take photographs inside the building, except in sitting courtrooms